microsoft/Qcodes/CONTRIBUTING.rst

    -  never use your username If you can't figure out a name for your branch, re-think about what you would be doing.
 It's always a good exercise to model the problem before you try to solve it.
-Also, ping on slack.
+Also, use GitHub Discussions for getting help.
 We <3 you in the first place.

 A note on committing and pushing (if you are not really familiar with git).